 Let’s face it, words come at a price.
 Because a person’s pride and arrogance are too big, and they just enjoy the fight or don’t care what they’ve done or said.
 It’s their burden to bear, what comes out of their mouth.
 It is a heavy burden to carry, so don’t try to carry it yourself.
 Let them carry it.

-In the coming new year of 2024, be careful with the words you use and your actions in the future.
-Let’s be kinder to each other–to be more forgiving because we all are imperfect and in need of each other's mercy.
+In the coming new year, be careful with the words you use and your actions in the future.
+Let’s be kinder to each other–to be more forgiving because we all are imperfect and in need of each other's love.

 As Christians, when those waves of hurt, anger, disappointment, and even hate, wash over us, we have an enemy trying to steal, kill, and destroy our lives with things like unforgiveness and anger (John 10:10).
 When we have to determine in our heart to once again forgive that person who hurt us.
 Jesus told Peter he must forgive a person who sins against him not seven times but seventy times seven (Matthew 18:22).